konacurrents/SemanticMarkerAPI/README.md

 ## Photo Avatar

-In addition to valuable messaging addresses contained in the Semantic Marker&trade; - we add a user specified graphic photo image, your <b>Avatar</b>, embedded inside.
+In addition to valuable IoT message addresses contained in the <b>Semantic Marker&trade;</b> - we add a user specified graphic photo image, your <b>Photo Avatar</b>, embedded inside.
 This helps the user distinguish among [potentially 1000's](https://SemanticMarker.org/vision/Avatars.png) of these new optical vision markers (maybe stored in your photo album).
 The human eye can pick out different <b>Avatars</b> faster than decoding with our Semantic Marker&trade; scanners.